 “There are so many alumni, faculty, staff, retirees, students, and friends who have helped make Dalhousie what it is, and this is a chance to shine a spotlight on some of the most influential and inspiring of them,” he adds.

-Some of the names might include the likes of astronaut Kathryn Sullivan, Nobel Prize winner Arthur McDonald, writers Lucy Maud Montgomery and Ernest Buckler, Supreme Court Justice Bertha Wilson, and Nova Scotia’s first black graduate James R. Johnston, among countless others.
+Some of the names might include the likes of astronaut Kathryn Sullivan, Nobel Prize winner Arthur McDonald, writer Lucy Maud Montgomery, Supreme Court Justice Bertha Wilson, and Nova Scotia’s first black graduate James R. Johnston, among countless others.

 Do you have someone in mind who should be celebrated as part of the Dal Originals series?
 Submit your nomination by March 31, 2016.
 For each nomination you’ll be entered to win some Dal 2018 “swag.”